Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 ## Betting Simulation

 I want to simulate betting in the most realistic way possible, so when making predictions for the 2018 and 2019 seasons, the machine learning model was trained on data from games only in the seasons previous to the season I am predicting.
-That way, my model has no future knowledge of NBA results at the time it is making it's predictions.
+That way, my model has no future knowledge of NBA results at the time it's making predictions.
 It's as if my model was making the predictions on the day of the game.

 Predicting the result for each game, and placing a $100 bet on each prediction (1 = bet home team, 0 = bet away team), I plotted the cumulative profit after each bet placed for both betting strategies below: